 Empire/Excellus BCBS cancelled Dr. **, GYN the only physician I had in the PPO network that **, RN has set me up with.
 I went to Dr. **, GYN for my yearly healthy woman's exams.
 BCBS of Ga, Warm Springs Rd.
 Columbus, GA guaranteed us in a letter issues with (Empire BCBS) "Excellus BCBS" would NOT affect us.
 BCBS of GA then CANCELLED DR. ** GYN (after we received the letter from them).

 I had gone from September 2005 to March 2010 without a PCP & no preventative care.
 I had to go to Emergency Rooms/Urgent Care Facility when I got sick and never had follow up care.
 Medicare WOULD NOT AUTHORIZE

 preventative care for me because my husband was an active working employee with employee elected medical benefit contracts for him and me.

-Finally a Health Advocate Group in the State of Pennsylvania got involved and authorized a PCP for me (the pcp could not get involved with my NYSWC claims) I was approved on 3/2010 with the PCP & requested a gyn exam from him also due to having my GYN cancelled.
-By then I had state 3 ovarian cancer involved in major surgery & 6 month of chemotherapy treatments.
+Finally, a Health Advocate Group in the State of Pennsylvania got involved and authorized a PCP for me (the PCP could not get involved with my NYS WC claims).
+I was approved on 3/2010 with the PCP & requested a gyn exam from him also due to having my GYN cancelled.
+By then, I had stage 3 ovarian cancer involved in major surgery & 6 month of chemotherapy treatments.

 This supervisor was rude and abrupt to me - made even worse, considering that I had cooperated to help them identify the mistake, cooperated to be on conference calls with no notice and worked with them to rectify this situation and provide my SS# even though I am not their customer.
 I was insulted and degraded by the BCBS representative.
 They require regulation and oversight for a reason.